Shavvey/mandelbrot-set-viewer/README.md

 - sdl.h
 - README.md

-NOTE: I won't be mainting this project, and I'll probably keep this private
+NOTE: I won't be maintaining this project any further